darnrain/Lemon_Drop_Hi-Res/README.md

 PS.
 If you would have made the Lgv20 sound half way decent, I would have never looked into increasing the audio quality in the first place.
 Besides it’s not my fault, if i'm extremely proficient at programing a QuadDAC.
 If anything this is entirely your fault, for leaving your sh%t lying around, like your precious True Native Mode Code.<br>

+Sorry everyone, those guys just pissed me off royally over at XDA, i'm still upset that I had to move.
 On a brigher note, we now have the absolute best audio quality out of any cell phone on Earth.
 I did it guys, I can't believe it!!!<br>

 Oh and is the audio quality on v165.1 better than your DAC system yet? lol<br>